Nani54325/HTML-Resume/README.md

 # HTML-Resume
-Developed Resume Using HTML and CSS
+Developed Resume Using HTML and inline CSS.